WyattHPearce/SDEV257/FinalProject/README.md

     Work individually or in pairs.
     Submit the GitHub repository link by the deadline.

-## Full Project Breakdown
+## Initial Planning Breakdown

-Next is a textual outline of the applications pages and layout, in addition to a breakdown of how each of the above requirements are fulfilled:
+Next is a full pre-development breakdown of app layouts and flow, and how requirements were to be fulfilled:

 **1) Features**